GK Chronicle GK Chronicle

 Gupta Art and Architecture

-The Gupta empire art and architecture is very much diverse in its design, style and characteristic features.
-Gupta Art and architecture includes temples, Gupta sculpture and paintings.
+The Gupta rulers were great patrons of art and architecture and encouraged in producing magnificent temples, sculptures and paintings that reflected philosophical, religious and artistic values.
+The Gupta art and architecture is very much diverse in its design, style and characteristic features.
+Gupta period can be referred to as the Golden Age of Indian Architecture.
+Though Gupta rulers followed Hinduism, they even supported Buddhist and Jain cultures.
 They were the first rulers to build Hindu cave temples in India.
 The rock cut cave temple architecture in India reached its peak during Gupta period.

 Gupta Architecture